PoisotLab/ms_network_prediction/reviews.md

-> In the absence of specific suggestions by the reviewer, and seeing that the point of this manuscript is not to be an exhaustive review, we have made no changes to the manuscript.
+> In the absence of specific suggestions by the reviewer, and seeing that the point of this manuscript is not to be an exhaustive review, we have made no changes to the manuscript in response to this specific comment.
+We also want to emphasize that some manuscripts we cited as preprints have since been published.

 **How do we predict how species that we have never observed together will interact (355-374):** there are other ways to incorporate network-structure into models to predict interactions within a given network, such as calculating network-based features, they need to be mentioned here for completeness.

-and

-**How do we predict how species that we have never observed together will *interact (355-374):* there are other ways to incorporate network-structure into models to predict interactions within a given network, such as calculating network-based features, they need to be mentioned here for completeness.

-> Most of what this comment wants is in the previous section (_What network
-> properties should we use to inform our predictions of interactions?_) in which
-> we discuss the potential and limitations of using network properties for
-> prediction.
-In the former section we argue that the network-based feature
-> most likely to provide useful predictions is connectance, as most network
-> properties highly covary with it.
-We have added an addition mention to this
-> section on using other network properties (modularity and embedding) for
-> prediction.
+> We agree with the reviewer -- in fact, there was in the original submission a section of "What network properties should we use to inform our predictions of interactions?".
+Although not a review of other models (a lot of which are cited elsewhere in the text, some of which we added during the revisions, and the ones we missed we would happily cite would the reviewer unambiguously identify them), this section is a discussion of using network properties to penalize other statistical models.
+We specifically discuss the potential and limitations of using network properties for prediction.
+In the former section we argue that the network-based feature most likely to provide useful predictions is connectance, as most network properties highly covary with it.
+We have added a mention to this section on using other network properties (modularity and embedding) for prediction, in order to better guide the readers, and we thank the reviewer for pointing out the lack of clarity.

 ## Minor points: